Board Members

 Executive Officers:

 I began my career with the DNR as an LTE Ranger in 1987 and then as Special Warden for the Woodruff Team.
 I was hired full time in 1993 and stationed in Two Rivers as the MEU Warden for Manitowoc and Kewaunee Counties.
 I transferred to my current station in Rhinelander in 2003 and have been proudly serving that community since.
 I enjoy hunting, fishing, and trapping as well as taking trips on my motorcycle.
-I retired from the warden service in 2019 and took over as the WCEF President that same year after serving as the WCWA/WCEF Treasurer for 16 years!
+I retired from the warden service in 2019 and took over as the WCEF President that same year after serving as the WCWA/WCEF Treasurer for 16 years.
+In 2020, I took over the roll as WCEF Vice President.

 Email - wceftreasurer@gmail.com |